ChimeHQ/NicerTouchBar/README.md

 ## Validation

 While we have NSMenuItemValidation and NSUserInterfaceValidations, as of 10.14, NSTouchBar doesn't have a good validation system.
 This library introduces a TouchBarItemValidations protocol, which is checked first during the touch bar validation process.
-As a fallback, NSUserInterfaceValidations is checked if TouchBarItemValidations isn't implemented.
+As a fallback, NSUserInterfaceValidations is checked if appropriate.

 ```
 public protocol TouchBarItemValidations {